 I am frequently called on to advise on issues related to cannabis in the workplace.
 I advise on policy development, disciplinary issues and accommodation for medical cannabis users.
 I also speak at conferences and have hosted web-based seminars on this issue.

 Born and raised in Montreal, Quebec, I am fluent in French.
 I obtained a Bachelor of Arts from McGill University and a Bachelor of Laws from Queens University.
 I was admitted to the Ontario Bar in 1994 and the British Columbia Bar in 2007.

-I split my time between North Vancouver and Whistler where my wife and I spend most of our time chasing our young daughter on skis or mountain bikes.
-Community plays an important role in my life whether I’m playing jazz guitar with my neighbour down the street or sharing my 20-years of tai chi practice at local festivals.
-I’ve spent more than ten years as a volunteer ski patroller as well as sat on boards for the Whistler Off Road Cycling Association and the Alpine Club of Canada.
+I split my time between North Vancouver and Whistler, where my wife and I spend most of our time chasing our young daughter on skis or mountain bikes.
+Community plays an important role in my life, whether I’m playing jazz guitar with my neighbour down the street or sharing my 20-years of tai chi practice at local festivals.
+I’ve spent more than ten years as a volunteer ski patroller, and sat on boards for the Whistler Off Road Cycling Association and the Alpine Club of Canada.
 I care about the outdoors, people and good coffee.